pippo-java/pippo.github.io/_posts/2015-03-17-getting-started.md

 ```

-Pippo launchs the embedded web server (found in your classpath) and makes the application available on port `8338` (default value).
+Pippo launches the embedded web server (found in your classpath) and makes the application available on port `8338` (default value).
 Open your internet browser and check the routes declared in Application:

  - `http://localhost:8338`